josealobato/travel-sample-app/README.md

 2. **Project + Feature UI initial version**.
 Creating a SwiftUI-based Xcode project and doing the initial implementation of the UI.
 This implementation is unpolished and uses dummy data.
 3. **Feature VIP**.
 Basic implementation of the "FlightOffers" Feature using the VIP pattern (see the VIP section)
 4. **Service + Remote Storage**.
 Simple implementation of the remote storage in charge of querying the API.
+5. **Connect feature to service**.
+Connecting the feature to the service and building the view model from the entities to show them on screen.

 ## VIP pattern